Business and commercial waste

 Your local authority will specialise in waste removal for small and medium sized businesses that some larger private firms may not cater for.

-Remember it is your responsibility to ensure that whoever takes away your waste disposes of it legally.
+It is your responsibility to ensure that whoever takes away your waste disposes of it legally.

-- complete a waste transfer note for each load of waste that leaves your premises
+- Complete a waste transfer notefor each load of waste that leaves your premises

-- not allow the waste carrier to dispose of your waste illegally (and report them to Crimestoppers if they do)
+- Not allow the waste carrier to dispose of your waste illegally (and report them to Crimestoppersif they do)

-You have extra responsibilities if you’re dealing with hazardous waste.
+There are extra responsibilities if you’re dealing with hazardous waste.